Table of Contents

 - 4 Medicinal Uses of Shalaparni (Desmodium gangeticum)

 The medicinal plant Shalparni or Sarivan (Desmodium gangeticum) is extensively used in Ayurveda.
 It is one of the ten roots of famous anti-inflammatory formulation of Ayurveda, Dashmula.
-Dashmula is used since time immemorial to treat swelling inside body and intake of Dashmula balances Vata and Kapha, digests the ama and gives relief in pain.
-For medicinal use purpose whole plant is used.
+Dashmula is used since time immemorial to treat swelling inside the body, and intake of Dashmula balances Vata, and Kapha, digests the ama, and gives relief in pain.
+For the medicinal use purpose whole plant is used.

 Shalparni roots are bitter alterative tonic with Anti-inflammatory, Anticatarrhal, fever reducing, carminative, digestive, laxative, emmenagogue, and diuretic properties.
-The roots are used traditionally for treating inflammatory conditions, chronic fever, cough, diarrhea, dysentery, biliousness, vomiting, piles, bronchitis, asthma, intestinal parasites, arthritis, rheumatism and post-delivery disorders.
-Acharya Charak prescribed the decoction (Kadha or Kwath) of leaves to treat Chardi (emesis), Atisar (diarrhoea), fluid retention, jwar and constipation.
+The roots are used traditionally for treating inflammatory conditions, chronic fever, cough, diarrhea, dysentery, biliousness, vomiting, piles, bronchitis, asthma, intestinal parasites, arthritis, rheumatism, and post-delivery disorders.
+Acharya Charak prescribed the decoction (Kadha or Kwath) of leaves to treat Chardi (emesis), Atisar (diarrhea), fluid retention, jwar, and constipation.

-Shalaparni plant leaves are unifoliate, ovate, oblong, obtuse, pubescent beneath and up to 15 * 8 cm long.
-Its inflorescence is many flowered, terminal or axillary, slender and 15-30 cm long.
-The flowers are small and of pink-violet colour.
+Shalaparni plant leaves are unifoliate, ovate, oblong, obtuse, pubescent beneath, and up to 15 * 8 cm long.
+Its inflorescence is many flowered, terminal or axillary, slender, and 15-30 cm long.
+The flowers are small, and of pink-violet color.
 Pods are thin, pointed, 1.5 to 2 cm long clothed with minute hooked hairs.

 - Kingdom: Plantae – Plants

 - Superdivision: Spermatophyta – Seed plants